 Biography

-Geoff Hearn – Saxophones, flutes and shakuhachi
+Geoff Hearn – Saxophones, Native American Flutes and Shakuhachi.

 (Professor Michael Tucker – Jazz Journal)